John-Titor/os9-m68k-ports/README.md

     $ chx /dd/CMDS
     $ del osk_cmds.zip

-Next, prepare to upload the bootfile:
+Next, if you are following the boot-from-disk instructions, prepare to upload the bootfile:

     $ chd /c0_fmt
-    $ z -b
+    $ kermit -ri
-    Receiving...
-    **B0100000027fed4

 and send `ports/<port>/CMDS/BOOTOBJS/BOOTFILES/diskboot.bf`.
+This should take about five minutes.
 When the upload completes, install the bootfile:

     $ os9gen -e /c0_fmt -q=diskboot.bf

-Now we can create a startup file and clean up in `/SYS`:
+Now we can clean up in `/SYS`:

     $ chd /dd/SYS
-    $ build startup
-    ? chd /dd
-    ? chx /dd/CMDS
-    ?
-    $
+    $ del osk_sys.zip

 At this point installation is complete and the system is now ready to boot from the disk.